dhis2/developer-portal/blog/2021-11-19-pwa-tech-1/index.md

 The App Platform is made up of a number of components that will be referenced when describing the PWA features.
 Before adding PWA tools, this is the feature list:

-1. Build-time and development tools (found in the [`app-platform` repository](https://github.com/dhis2/app-platform/)):
+#### Build-time and development tools

+These can be found in the [`app-platform` repository](https://github.com/dhis2/app-platform/).

 1. An **App Adapter** which is a wrapper for the app under development – it wraps the root component exported from the app’s entry point, like `<App />` in the template created by `d2 app scripts init`, and performs some jobs:
     1. Initializes a user’s locale
     2. Adds a standardized Header Bar and Alerts manager to the app
     3. Adds context providers for App Runtime services (described below)
     4. Wraps the app in a React error boundary to gracefully handle app errors
     5. Also adds an error boundary at the top level of the wrapper to catch any errors that might happen above the app and inside the wrapper
 2. An **App Shell** which provides the HTML skeleton for the app and other assets:
     1. Provides static assets for the app, including icons and `index.html`
     2. Provides root nodes in the HTML in which to render the React app and other components
     3. Organizes the app structure by importing the root `<App>` component from the app under development’s entry point and wraps it with the App Adapter
     4. Reads some environment variables and passes them to the App Adapter
 3. An **App Scripts CLI** which provides development tools and performs build-time jobs (accessed under the `d2-app-scripts` alias):
     1. Builds the app:
         1. Handles internationalization (“i18n”) jobs (which outside of the scope of this article)
         2. Creates a shell directory from the App Shell package to inject the app under development into
         3. Generates manifests for the app
         4. Transpiles and injectes the app’s code into the shell directory
         5. Adds environment variables according to the app’s config file
         6. Creates a production build of the app in the shell and creating a bundle for upload to a DHIS2 instance
     2. Runs a development server: transpiles the app, injects it into a shell, and serves it from a development server
     3. And does some other jobs that won't be relevant to PWA but can be read about in [its documentation](https://platform.dhis2.nu/#/scripts):
         1. Internationalization (i18n) extraction and generation
         2. Automated testing infrastructure
         3. Publication and release scripts

+#### Run-time tools

-2. Run-time tools: React components and hooks that provide services to the app under development
+These are React components and hooks that provide services to the app under development.

 1. The **App Runtime**, which provides several services listed below.
 It depends on a universal `<Provider>` component to provide context, which the App Adapter normally provides.
 Read more at the [App Runtime documentation](https://runtime.dhis2.nu), and source code can be found in the [`app-runtime` repository](https://github.com/dhis2/app-runtime/)
     1. A **Data Service** provides a declarative API for sending and receiving data to and from the DHIS2 backend
     2. A **Config Service** exposes several app configuration parameters
     3. An **Alerts Service** provides a declarative API for showing and hiding in-app alerts (which works with the Alerts manager component described in the App Adapter above)
 2. A **UI Library** provides reusable interface components that implement the DHIS2 design system.
 See more at the [UI documentation](https://ui.dhis2.nu) and the [`ui` repository](https://github.com/dhis2/ui)

 #### Example build sequence

-That list is a lot to take in; to illustrate how these features work together, consider this series of events that happens when you initialize and build an app:
+This list of features is a lot to take in; to illustrate how they work together, consider this series of events that happens when you initialize and build an app:

 1. Using the [d2 global CLI](https://cli.dhis2.nu/#/) (which includes the App Scripts CLI mentioned above), a new Platform app is [bootstrapped](https://platform.dhis2.nu/#/bootstrapping) using `d2 app scripts init new-app` in the terminal.
 2. Inside the `new-app/` directory that the above script just created, the `yarn build` command is run which runs [`d2-app-scripts build`](https://platform.dhis2.nu/#/scripts/build), which initiates the following steps.
 Any directory or file paths described below are relative to `new-app/`.